How to Be Happy

 Back at my desk I unwrapped it.
 My heart caught in my throat.

-It was a framed picture of a rose that he had drawn himself in achingly precise beauty.
+It was a framed picture of a rose that he had drawn himself.
 Above it were these words:

 “Thank you for teaching me Miss Hardwick.
 I will never forget what you have given me.
 Always remember that you bring luck to the fish.
 Fish like me.”

-I make a point of taking that photo frame and holding it carefully in my hands at the beginning of every year as though my heart is the first house that Huy visits.
+When I hold the frame it’s as though my heart is the first house that Huy visits.